kvtkvt/node_project/README.md

+# Simple Node blog app

+User can add, view and delete blog, while adding blog user can set title , snippet and blog content.

+Blog is sorted by time created and displayed in BLOG page.

+By clicking any blog user can view in detail and can delete.

 # My aim for this project.

-* Famalier with NODE.JS (async,chaining,promise).
+* Famalier with NODE.JS (async,chaining,promise) and EXPRESS.
-* Getting used to with Express.
-* Want to Use MVC Apraoch.
+* Use MVC Apraoch.
 * Getting used to with mongoose(crud operation).
 * Clean code and readable code.
 * Server side templating EJS.